 If LED light bulbs are the modern technology designed to replace traditional light bulbs, the lumen is the modern metric designed to measure its efficacy.

 As I alluded to above, lumens are based solely on a light bulb’s light output rather than the energy it consumes and therefore represents a much more accurate unit of measurement.
 Using the equivalent wattages above as an example: if you were to compare the lumen values of a traditional 50W light bulb and 5W LED equivalent, it’s likely the two figures would at the very least be similar, if not exact.

 Conversely, comparing two light bulbs with EXACTLY the same lumen output would probably yield comparable equivalent wattages.

 Ultimately, many will continue to use equivalent wattages as a measure of a light bulb’s brightness as long as they can.
 I do it myself.
 However, as things progress and incandescent light bulbs fade further and further into the past, it’s no stretch to imagine that the Watt will fade along with them and eventually find itself consigned to the doldrums (as a measure of brightness, at least).

-For a fuller explanation about lumen lights read our article here, or, get in touch with a member of our team today on 01494 723286.
+For a fuller explanation about lumen lights read our Lumens v Watts article, or, get in touch with a member of our team today on 01494 723286.